Physical therapy for degenerative disc disease

-Degenerative disc disease (DDD) is part of the normal process of aging.
-Those diagnosed with symptoms related to DDD should begin treatment conservatively.
-Physical therapy (PT) is one of the mainstays of conservative treatment.
+Physical therapy (PT) is one of the most common forms of conservative treatment for back pain.
 Physical therapy works at several levels.
 First, it strengthens the muscles, making them more capable of assuming some of the workload usually performed by discs.
-Secondly, physical therapy increases local blood circulation to damaged tissue.
+Second, physical therapy increases local blood circulation to damaged tissue.
 More oxygen and nutrients arrive at the site of injury and are available for repair.
 Third, physical therapy increases flexibility, making re-injury less likely.

 Physical therapy for degenerative disc disease will not only help you manage your pain, it will also improve your strength, range of motion and flexibility.
 Along with learning proper posture and lifting techniques, therapeutic treatments typically involve: